uqlibrary/technology-training/R/dplyr/dplyr.md

 ## More examples

-Another example of a summary, with a different dataset that dplyr
+Another example of a summary, with a the starwars data set that dplyr
 provides:

+Grouping by species, summarise the number of characters per species and find the mean mass.
+Only for species groups with more than 1 character.

 ``` r
 starwars %>%